maykaltenev/youtube-clone/README.md

 ### About Project

 This project is part of the Digital Career Institute curriculum.
-It is mend to implement the basic and advance HTML & CSS approaches that we covered during the first month of the journey.
+It is meant to implement the basic and advance HTML & CSS approaches that we covered during the first month of the journey.
 The layout is made with grid and the inside arrangements are made with flexbox.
 I implemented a little mouseover effect with JavaScript.
 ![hover](./images/nasa-hover.png)

 ### How to use this Project